-In 1984, she returned to Dallas and started a manufacturing business to develop and distribute a line of products based on patient positioning.
+After returning to Dallas in 1984 she started a manufacturing business to develop and distribute her own line of products for patient positioning.
 She was awarded 7 patents by the U.S. Patent and Trademark Office for inventions related to patient and infant positioning.

-In 1986, she was named “Woman Business Owner of the Year” for Dallas by The Association of Women Entrepreneurs of Dallas.
-In 1987, she was a nominee for the Ernst and Young Entrepreneur of the Year award and also received an award from S.C.O.R.E. for her business ventures.
-Since that time, she’s grown her manufacturing business and sold to major companies such as Toys“R”Us, Burlington Coat Factory, Costco, Baby Super Stores, Major Medical Catalogues and hospitals products that she designed, patented and developed.
-She also established a national network of sales representatives to market and distribute her product line in both the healthcare and retail industries.
+In 1986, she was named “Woman Business Owner of the Year” for Dallas by The Association of Women Entrepreneurs of Dallas and was a nominee for the Ernst and Young Entrepreneur of the Year award in 1987 when she also received an award from S.C.O.R.E. for her business ventures.
+She continued to grow her manufacturing business and sold to major retailers.
+Simultaneously, she designed, patented and developed a line of patient positioning products which were sold through medical distributors, hospitals and medical catalogues .
+She also established national networks of sales representatives to market and distribute her product line in both the healthcare and retail industries.

-Maggies were launched to retailers at the Accessory Show at the Jacob Javits Convention Center in New York, January 6, 2013, and then at the Accessory Show at the World Trade Show in Dallas, Texas later in January.
-Maggies are made in the U.S.A. and are currently being sold by specialty boutique retailers.
+Deciding then that she should take this product to the market to see how it would sell she founded MyMaggies, LLC and launched her product to retailers at the Accessory Show at the Jacob Javits Convention Center in New York, January 6, 2013. and then at the Accessory Show at the World Trade Show in Dallas.